 SLA printers are the second most popular 3D printers for homes and classrooms.
 However, here you are more constricted in the matter of how big of an object you can make, by the size of the printer itself, and you need to operate it in a very well ventilated space, or outside, as the 3D printer will emit a bit of odour while printing.

 3D Modelling Process

-In case you want to create your own, then you need to go through some steps to make sure your design doesn’t have flaws, and you can have int he needed format for the 3D printer to be able to read it and then print the object.
+In case you want to create your own, then you need to go through some steps to make sure your design doesn’t have flaws, and you can have it in the needed format for the 3D printer to be able to read it and then print the object.

 - Create a 2D model of the object (digital or otherwise)

-- Extract a 3D model form a 2D file
+- Extract a 3D model from a 2D file

 - Prepare the model

 - Export it in a 3D format to use it later on in 3D software

 - Scale and adjust the design in 3D software